Gila Hot Springs is a secluded place where you can ride on the back of a horse into the mountains.

 Hot water flowing in from the bottom of the pool and being discharged near the surface.

-The nearby Gila Hot Springs Campground uses geothermal water that is free-flowing at 140 degrees F.
+The nearby Gila Hot Springs Campground uses thermal water that is free-flowing at 140 degrees F.

 Compared to that, this one might have some water added.

-As a hot springs enthusiast, I had the impression that it was not interesting enough.
+As a hot spring enthusiast, I had the impression that it was not interesting enough.